 What is California’s Minimum Wage?
 As of the date of this article’s last update (July 29, 2020), California’s statewide minimum wage is $13 per hour in businesses with 26 or more employees and $12 per hour in businesses with 25 or less employees.
 California Wage & Hour Laws govern certain important aspects of the professional relationship […]

-What is Overtime?
-California has complex wage and hour laws that cover a number of important employment issues, including the overtime pay certain employees are entitled to for any extra hours they work.
-Under California labor laws, employers are generally required to pay overtime premiums to employees who work more than eight hours in a […]
+Understanding Overtime and Wage and Hour Laws California has complex wage and hour laws that cover a number of important employment issues, including the overtime pay certain employees are entitled to for any extra hours they work.
+Under California labor laws, employers are generally required to pay overtime premiums to employees who work more than […]

 What Are Pay Dates?
 California labor laws are some of the most protective employment laws in the nation when it comes to Wage & Hour Issues, and these laws establish specific requirements regarding the wages California employees are entitled to and when these wages must be paid by employers.
 Employers in California have a legal […]